lvgl/blog/_posts/2024-03-01-4D-Systems-RGB-board-review.md

 ## Performance

 The ESP32-S3 is a high performance microcontroller with two Xtensa RISC cores running at up to 240MHz.
-It has a decent graphics performance even without a dedicated GPU.
-The display is connected via the RGB interface of the ESP32-S3, which is in theory faster than the SPI interface, however, it needs a frame buffer in the memory of the microcontroller.
+It has decent graphics performance even without a dedicated GPU.
+The display is connected via the RGB interface of the ESP32-S3, which is faster than the SPI interface, however, it needs a frame buffer in the memory of the microcontroller.
 Since the internal SRAM of the ESP32-S3 is not enough for a full framebuffer at this resolution, the frame buffer must be allocated in the external PSRAM.
 The PSRAM is connected to the processor via an octal SPI serial port which is much slower than the internal memory.
 This affects the performance, especially where the whole screen must be updated in every frame.

-Another disadvantage of the RGB interface is that it requires quite a lot of GPIO pins – thus there are fewer GPIOs available for interfacing to external hardware.
+The RGB interface requires quite a lot of GPIO pins, thus there are fewer GPIOs available for interfacing to external hardware.
 To solve this problem 4D Systems added an I2C IO extender to this board.

 ### Frame rate (FPS)

 Since the release of LVGL v9 in February 2024 we use the "Benchmark Demo" test for board certification instead of the "Music Demo".
 This is a suite of various basic widget test.
 This benchmark gives a more in-depth view of the performance of individual widgets than the Music Demo.
 Please note that this benchmark depends heavily on the resolution of the screen, so comparing different displays only by looking at the FPS may be misleading.

-Using the 9.0.1 release of LVGL we have measured an average of 22 FPS with this board, which is quite good for this size of screen.
+Using the 9.1.0 release of LVGL we have measured an average of 22 FPS with this board, which is quite good for this size of screen.
 The Widget Demo test ran at 14 FPS.
 The most difficult test are the "Rotated ARGB images", which ran at only 4 FPS, and the "Screen sized text", which ran at 11 FPS.

 The display driver was configured in "direct" mode with two full screen sized buffers allocated in PSRAM.
 The benchmark used VSync synchronization to avoid tearing.